uwgraphics/relaxed_ik/README.md

 <b> Coming Soon </b>

 RelaxedIK has been rewritten in Julia to substantially boost performance.
-These changes will be made public and pushed to the main branch in February 2019.
+This version of the solver is currently in a beta test on this branch.
+If you have feedback based on your experience using this version of the solver (positive or negative), please email me at rakita@cs.wisc.edu.
+Thanks!

 <b> Change Log </b>